rdugan/iceriver-alph-oc/README.md

 You need 1200 shares just to get to an expected variance of +/- 10% with 99% confidence.
 E.g. for an expected hashrate of 1TH/s, in 99/100 measurements after 1200 shares, you will have a reading between 0.9TH/s and 1.1TH/s.
 You need 4800 shares to reduce that variance to +/- 5%.
 Many pools are using difficulties that produce share rates in the ~5 shares/min range.
 Therefore, just to get a hashrate reading with an expected variance of <= +/- 10%, you would need a 1200 / 5 = 240 minute, or 4 hour reading.
 If you want a reading with an expected variance +/- 5%, you would need over 16 hours of data.
 You will never be able to confirm the results of an OC level below the expected variance of a given timeframe.
 For example, you cannot possibly determine whether a 5% OC is working properly in a 4 hr / 1200 share window having 10% expected variance.
 Even at 16hrs / 4800 shares, the expected variance can completely cancel out a 5% OC.

 And this leads to the crux of the issue - most pools do not provide anything higher than a 24hr measurement, which at ~5 shares/minute means roughly 7200 shares, which is still a 4% expected variance.
 You need 10K shares just for 3.3% variance, and about 100K shares for a 1% variance.
 The 30m reading in the ASIC UI should have around a 4% variance, and the new 2hr reading should have around 1% variance, but neither reflect the pool rejects.
 Therefore, the only solution then, is to find a pool that lets you set your own difficulty, so that you can generate a statistically relevant number of shares for their available timeframes.
-Herominers is one such pool that allows this.
+Vipor and Herominers are examples of pools that allow this.